-Learning Outcome EM AM Anaes ICM 1.
+Learning Outcome EM АМ Anaes ICM 1.
 Care for physiologically stable adult patients presenting to acute care across the full range complexity 2b 2b 2.
-Support the team by answering questions and making safe decisions 2a 2a 3.
+Make safe clinical decisions, appropriate to level of experience, knowing when and how to seek effective support 2a 2a 3.
 Identify sick adult patients, be able to resuscitate and stabilise and know when it is appropriate to stop 2b 2b 2b 2b 4.
 Care for acutely injured patients across the full range of complexity 2b 5.
 Deliver key ACCS procedural skills Refer to Clinical ACCS LO 5 table Refer to Clinical ACCS LO 5 table Refer to Clinical ACCS LO 5 table Refer to Clinical ACCS LO 5 table 6.
 Deal with complex and challenging situations in the workplace 2a 2a 2a 2a 7.
 Deliver safe anaesthesia and sedation 2b 8.
 Manage patients with organ dysfunction and failure 2a 9.
 Support, supervise and educate ES review ES review ES review ES review 10.
 Participate in research and manage data appropriately ES review ES review ES review ES review 11.Participate in and promote activity to improve the quality and safety of patient care ES review ES review ES review ES review

-\ Clinical ACCS LO 5 table found on page 47 of the 2021 Curriculum for ACCS Training
+Clinical ACCS LO 5 table found on page 47 of the 2021 Curriculum for ACCS Training